spryker/spryker-docs/docs/scos/dev/front-end-development/zed/202304.0/overriding-webpack-js-scss-for-zed-on-project-level.md

 ---
-title: Overriding Webpack, JS, SCSS and TWIG for ZED on project level
+title: Overriding Webpack, JS, SCSS, and TWIG for ZED on project level
 description: Learn how to override Webpack, JS, SCSS and TWIG for ZED on a project level
 last_updated: Apr 3, 2023
 template: howto-guide-template